-- Education centered on personal formation in community through a “cohort model” built around two five-week summer residencies in suburban Philadelphia.
+- Education centered on personal formation in community during summer residencies in suburban Philadelphia

-- Optional cultural trips to New York City and Washington, D.C.
+- Ideal location two-hours from New York City and Washington, D.C.

 Education involves more than merely accumulating information.
 It aims at forming intellectual virtue, cultivating a love for learning, nurturing a moral life of wisdom, and preparing people to serve the common good.
 In short, education frees us to seek the true, do the good, and make the beautiful.
 In order to lead students toward these ends, master teachers must pursue them in their own lives and callings.
 Therefore, the first duty of teachers is to be the kinds of persons they hope their students become.
 They should be master learners capable of inviting, inspiring, and apprenticing others into the way of learning.

 To do this, master teachers must recognize that learning begins in wonder.
 Humans are born with an innate desire to satisfy their intellectual appetites.
 This is one of the many ways we participate in the world, entering it with our minds as well as our hands and eyes.
 Wonder refers to the basic human experience of being astonished or puzzled by something and wanting to discover what it is and why it is the way it is.
 Though wonder comes to us naturally, it can become dulled, and so must be cultivated and practiced by both teachers and students.

 Learning builds on wonder with the art of asking meaningful questions.
 Students can be helped to discover the depths of the objects that prompted their joy and puzzlement by learning how to ask questions about their meaning.
 We best learn how to ask these questions by participating in humanity’s great debates about truth, beauty, justice, and goodness.
 Engaging this conversation with patience and fortitude also helps us resist the temptations to settle for easy, self-gratifying answers, or, even worse, to stop asking meaningful questions altogether.